pegonzalezs/Odoo-Tools/performance/readme.md

 TOTAL =>41.29
 ```

-First interesting thing looking at the results is that users 1116, 1395 execution takes much more time than the rest of users to search and read on res_partner.
+First interesting thing looking at the results is that users 1116, 1395 execution take much more time than the rest of users doing exactly the same operations (to search and read on res_partner).
-So it is obvious that it we found a weak point to be fixed
+So it is obvious that was found a weak point to be improved in our Odoo instance

 As it's not the goal of the present use case, lets continue focusing in the multithread execution option

-So the script is runned with the -m option and comparing it with the previous result already saved in the history folder
+So the analyser must be runned with the -m option and comparing it with the previous result already saved in the history folder
 ```shell
 ./performance.py -m --compare-with history/output_20042017-220326.xlsx
 ```